bismuthlang/bismuth/README.md

 * OR an equivalent llvm-12 environment (not recommended)

-## Setting up
+## Setting up, Running Code, Tests, & Coverage

 Instructions for how to set up the repository using docker can be found in [DockerSetup.md](./DockerSetup.md).
 While it is possible to get the code running without docker, the process is much more involved and fairly system dependent.
-In addition,  without docker, test cases may fail to run as they expect the `/programs` directory to be located in `/home/shared/
+In addition,  without docker, test cases may fail to run as they expect the `/programs` directory to be located in `/home/shared/`.